Sawrey Gilpin

-Sawrey Gilpin RA (30 October 1733 – 8 March 1807) was an English animal painter, illustrator, and etcher who specialised in paintings of horses and dogs.
+Sawrey Gilpin RA (30 October 1733 - 8 March 1807) was an English animal painter, illustrator, and etcher who specialised in paintings of horses and dogs.
 He was made a Royal Academician.

 Life and work

-Gilpin was born in Carlisle in Cumbria, the seventh child of Captain John Bernard Gilpin, a soldier and amateur artist, and Matilda Langstaffe.
+Gilpin was born in Carlisle in Cumbria, Kingdom of Great Britain.
+He was the seventh child of Captain John Bernard Gilpin, a soldier and amateur artist, and Matilda Langstaffe.
 He was the younger brother of the Rev. William Gilpin, a clergyman and schoolmaster who wrote of several influential works on picturesque scenery.